gabrielfacheti/da-energy-production/README.md

 	<li>Visualize the data using Matplotlib and Seaborn</li>
 </ul>

-<p>The script produces various plots and visualizations that provide insights into the energy production and consumption trends in different countries.</p>
+<p>The notebook produces various plots and visualizations that provide insights into the energy production and consumption trends in different countries.</p>
+<p>You can also modify the notebook and customize the analysis according to your requirements.
+If you have any issues or questions, please feel free to contact the project contributors.</p>

 <h2>Contributing</h2>